Everything You Need to Know About Surface Roots

 One of the dangers associated with surface roots is that they can quickly become unruly.
 They can reach areas you don’t want them to, brushing up against your home or driveway.
 Luckily, you can use a root barrier to stop this from happening.
 A root barrier acts as a fence, blocking roots from going outside of a set perimeter.

 In the long term, roots still may pose problems, as they could grow beneath your barrier.
-However, this implementation will protect your home from the immediate damage of surface roots.
+However, this implementation will protect your home from the immediate damage of surface green roots landscaping in Ottawa.

 Cover Roots with Mulch